mycojmo/mycojmo-site/src/content/blog/first-post.md

 heroImage: "/blog1.png"
 ---

 We're in business!
-Email to find out more.
+E-mail to find out more.